sirixdb/sirixdb.github.io/rest-api.md

 - `POST https://localhost:9443/$database/$resource` for adding content from the request-body.
 Supported URL-parameters are
   - `nodeId`, to select the context-Node.
-  - `insert` with the possible values, `asFirstChild`, `asLeftSibling`, `asRightSibling`, `replace`, to determine where to insert the XML-fragment.
+  - `insert` with the possible values, `asFirstChild`, `asLeftSibling`, `asRightSibling`, `replace`, to determine where to insert the XML-fragment or the JSON data (**note that for JSON asLeftSibling is not supported as of now**).

-If both parameters are omitted the root-node (and its subtree) is going to be replaced by the new XML fragment.
-As such an error is thrown if the HTTP request body doesn't start with a start-tag.
+If both parameters are omitted the root-node (and its subtree) is going to be replaced by the new XML fragment or JSON data.
+In the case of XML an error is thrown if the HTTP request body doesn't start with a start-tag.

 Using a POST HTTP-request to `https://localhost:9443` can be used to send a longer XQuery-expression in the body.

+- `DELETE https://localhost:9443` removes all databases stored.
+No `Content-Type` declaration is needed.
+- `DELETE https://localhost:9443/$database` removes the database with all resources.
+You have to speficy the `Content-Type` depending if the $database is of type JSON or XML (`application/xml` or `application/json`).
-- `DELETE https://localhost:9443/$database/r$esource` removes the resource from the database.
+- `DELETE https://localhost:9443/$database/$resource` removes the resource from the database.
 Omitting the resource in the URL, the whole database is going to be deleted.
 The optional parameter once again is `nodeId` to remove a node or in case the nodeId references an element node to remove the whole subtree and the element node itself.